New Regulations, Math and More

 - When will your spouse retire?
 Will a paycheck still be coming in?

-- Do you have dependents that could collect on your benefit?
+- Do you have dependents that could collect for your benefit?

 - How will you feel without any fixed income coming in every month?
 Do you need income now?